google/WebFundamentals/src/content/en/updates/2020/11/nic87.md

   </figcaption>
 </figure>

-Bringing design apps like Figma, Gravit, and Photopea, to the web is great, and we’re seeing a lot more coming.
+Bringing design apps like Figma, Gravit Designer, and Photopea, to the web is great, and we’re seeing a lot more coming.
 While the web has the ability to offer a plethora of fonts, not everything is available on the web.